When Limits of Summation Don't Matter

-If it sounds like we are waving our hands and pulling a lion out of a baseball cap, it might be worth looking at convergence of sequences.
+If it sounds like we're waving our hands and pulling a lion out of a baseball cap, it might be worth looking at convergence of sequences.
 We know the tail of a sequence tells us about convergence, and the sequence of terms must go to zero for the series to converge.
 This means that we can ignore the head of the sequence, which happens to be the first terms of the series.
 The starting limit doesn't matter.

-This means, for an infinite series with general term an either converges or diverges, regardless of which term we start at, if
+This means, an infinite series with general term an either converges or diverges, regardless of which term we start at, if

 converges, so does